The president promised a return to shared prosperity, but the benefits of his economic policies only bubbled up to the richest.

-Sign the petition telling Speaker Ryan and Senate Leader McConnell to stop the war on the working class.
+Sign the petition telling Congress to stop the war on the working class.

-GOP talks of of targeting our earned benefits and health care in 2018.
+GOP talks of of targeting our earned benefits and health care.

 From the pages of his own book to the public statements made by President Trump and members of his campaign or administration, theirs is ample evidence that this administration poses a great threat to the future of the earned benefits and other tax payer funded programs that keep workers, seniors, the disabled and their families financially stable.